Engineers Australia Assessment Outcome Letter

 There will be 31 engineering occupations in the CDR pathway.
 You can choose the one that suits your qualifications and background.

-Here Are Some Documents Required for CDR Approval:
+Some of the Documents Required for CDR Approval

 Applying Online For The Skill Assessment

-First, you need to get yourself an ID number by registering at the Engineers Australia forum.
+First, you need to obtain an ID number by registering on the Engineers Australia forum.
 Your membership number and ID number will be the same.
-You can submit the application through the portal, and you will also be notified after your application is successfully submitted.
+You can apply through the portal, and you will receive a notification once your application is successfully submitted.

 There are also certain documents you need to submit through the portal.
 If your documents are not in English, they should be translated.
 These can include: